rhealbarnett/rf-transpond/README.md

 Max number of iterations, time step, total time taken information will be printed.
 ```

-These tests will produce a figure for each verification test that will be saved in `outputs/`.
+These tests will produce a figure for each verification test that will be saved in the `outputs/` subdirectory.

 ### Wave solver verification ###